jbloomlab/dms_tools2/docs/dms2_bcsubamplicons.rst

 6) The R1 and R2 reads for each barcode are each assembled into consensus sequences.
 The consensus sequences is built by applying the following algorithm to each site:

-    - We collect the identities for all reads, ignoring ``N`` nucleotides.
+    a.
+We collect the identities for all reads, ignoring ``N`` nucleotides.

-    - If there are less than ``--minreads`` called (non ``N``) nucleotides, set the consensus identity for that site to ``N``.
+    b.
+If there are less than ``--minreads`` called (non ``N``) nucleotides, set the consensus identity for that site to ``N``.

-    - If there are at least ``--minreads`` called nucleotides, set the consensus identity to ``N`` if the fraction of called identities that are identical is less than ``--minconcur``, and set it to the consensus called identity if at least ``--minconcur`` of the reads are identical at the site.
+    c.
+If there are at least ``--minreads`` called nucleotides, set the consensus identity to ``N`` if the fraction of called identities that are identical is less than ``--minconcur``, and set it to the consensus called identity if at least ``--minconcur`` of the reads are identical at the site.

-7) For each remaining barcode, we attempt to align the consensus sequence to each of the subamplicons specified by ``alignspecs``.
-The attempted alignment does **not** accommodate gaps; the consensus sequence for the reads is required to align gaplessly at the position specified by ``alignspecs``.
+7) We attempt to align the consensus read sequences for each barcode to subamplicon positions specified by ``--alignspecs``.
+The attempted alignment does **not** accommodate gaps; the consensus sequence must align gaplessly at the position specified by ``--alignspecs``.
 In any region where the reads overlap (which may happen near the center of the subamplicon), if both consensus sequences (R1 and R2) report high quality nucleotides, the identity is considered ambiguous if the sequences disagree.
-An alignment is considered valid only if the following conditions are met:

-    - The total fraction of non-high-quality nucleotides in the aligned region exceeds ``--maxlowqfrac``.
+The alignmend procedure is as follows:

+    a.
+We trim the reads from the 3' end using the ``--R1trim`` and ``--R2trim`` parameters for that subamplicon.

+    b.
+We look at the total fraction of called (non ``N``) nucleotides in the trimmed consensus for each read.
+If the fraction of called nucleotides is not >= ``--minfraccall`` for both reads, we do not consider this possible alignment further.

     - The subamplicon alignment has no more than ``--maxmuts`` mutations relative to ``refseq`` when mutations are counted in terms of ``--chartype`` (so if ``--chartype`` is ``codon``, this is the number of **codon** mutations).